livekit/agents/livekit-plugins/livekit-plugins-fal/README.md

 ## Pre-requisites

 You'll need an API key from FAL.
-It can be set as an environment variable: `FAL_API_KEY`
+It can be set as an environment variable: `FAL_KEY`